siemens/ix/packages/documentation/docs/controls/_card_styleguide.md

 ![Card types](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=858%3A4953&mode=design&t=RDimbEsIHFIXIByo-1)

 ## Customization
 We also offer a card container component that enables designers to display various types of content, such as images, charts or key data.
-Some small rules apply: Background images can stretch over the the complete size of the container, whereas the card content must maintain a default padding of at least <kbd>1rem</kbd>.
+Some small rules apply: Background images can stretch over the complete size of the container, whereas the card content must maintain a default padding of at least `1rem`.

 ![Card examples](https://www.figma.com/file/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?type=design&node-id=1329%3A26613&mode=design&t=sOZRNgWt7R52iLSF-1)